HJBerwick/HJBerwick.github.io/_posts/2024-05-30-image-search-engine.md

 Here we are going to implement the pre-trained VGG16 network.
 However, instead of just the final MaxPooling layer, we will also add in a **Global Average Pooling Layer** at the end of the VGG16 architecture meaning the output of the network will be a single vector of numeric information rather than many arrays.
 We use "feature vector" to compare image similarity.

-We will preprocess our 300 base-set images, and then pass them through the VGG16 network to extract their feature vectors.
+We will preprocess our 300 base-set images and then pass them through the VGG16 network to extract their feature vectors.
 We then store these in an object for use when a search image is fed in.

 When we pass in a search image, we will apply the same preprocessing steps and again extract the feature vector.

-We use Cosine Similarity to compare the search feature vector with all base-set feature vectors, and return the N smallest values.
+We use Cosine Similarity to compare the search feature vector with all base-set feature vectors and return the N smallest values.
 These represent our "most similar" images, which would be the ones returned to the customer.

 <br>

 ### Results <a name="overview-results"></a>

-We tested two different images, and plotted the search results along with the cosine similarity scores.
+We tested two different images and plotted the search results along with the cosine similarity scores.
 You can see these in the dedicated section below.

 <br>

 ### Discussion, Growth & Next Steps <a name="overview-growth"></a>

 The way we have coded this up is very much for a "proof of concept".
-In practice, we would isolate the last section of the code (where we submit a search), and run this from all of the saved objects that we need.
+In practice, we would isolate the last section of the code (where we submit a search) and run this from all of the saved objects that we need.
 We wouldn't include it in a single script like we have here.

 Also, rather than having to fit the Nearest Neighbours to our *feature_vector_store* each time a search is submitted, we could store that object as well.

 When applying this in production, we also may want to code up a script that easily adds or removes images from the feature store.
 The products that are available in the client's store would be changing all the time, so we'd want a nice easy way to add new feature vectors to the feature_vector_store object, and also potentially a way to remove search results coming back if that product was out of stock, or no longer part of the suite of products that were sold.

-Most likely, in production, this would just return a list of filepaths that the client's website could then pull forward as required.
+Most likely, in production, this would just return a list of file paths that the client's website could then pull forward as required.
 The matplotlib code is just for us to see it in action manually.

 This was only tested in one category.
 However, we would also want to test on a broader array of categories, most likely having a saved network for each to avoid irrelevant predictions.